 Electricity

-Repair category 2
+Repair category 1

 Notes Not tested.
-The electrical fuse board is along older lines.
 The Institute of Engineering and Technology recommends that inspection and testings are undertaken at least every 10 years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or rewired properties will have installations which fully comply with present IET Regulations.